JTabb1213/myWebsite/README.md

 * [Cloud deployment](#cld).
 This website is hosted on google cloud platform.

 * [Software design patterns](#sft).
-These included using the delegation pattern and the single responsibility principle.
+This project helped me understand how following a good design pattern is important.

 ## Rest apis: